jack-hutchinson-cko/poc-developer-portal/developer-portal/sdk/ruby-sdk/payments.md

 puts(response.body) # => "..."
 ```

-## Request a card payment with a <Highlight color="#25c2a0">full card details</Highlight>
+## Request a card payment with a full card details

 <Information type="warning">
   You need to have a high level of PCI Compliance (SAQ-D) to be able to send requests with full card details.
-Note that unless this payment option is enabled on your account by Checkout.com, the <div style={{color:"#5A522C"}}>request will fail</div>.
+Note that unless this payment option is enabled on your account by Checkout.com, the request will fail.
 Contact you account manager to request access for this payment interaction.
 </Information>

 ```ruby